 5. Allow as much skin-on-skin contact as possible between the baby and the intended parents.
 This is one of the best ways to promote attachment between the baby and the new parents, and begin the process of replacing the baby’s attachment with the surrogate.

 6. Let the surrogate see the family that she helped create.
 This gives a sense of completion for the surrogate, as well as for everyone else involved in the long journey.
 The intended parents can reinforce the positive conclusion by visiting the surrogate again within a couple of weeks of the baby’s birth.

 Of course for American couples having children in the U.S., the new family can return home as soon as the birth certificate is issued (about 3 days).

 But for international couples, the baby will need to apply for citizenship and a passport in order to travel home with you.
 That process can be complicated.
 Some countries are friendly toward surrogacy, and the baby can easily apply for a passport at the local consulate.
 Other countries are unfriendly toward surrogacy, and they make the process quite difficult (or impossible in some cases).

-Consulates of some countries may also ask for affidavits from the clinic, the surrogate mother, and the hospital.
+Consulates of some countries may also ask for affidavits from the clinic, the surrogate, and the hospital.
 A DNA test is usually required (check in advance with your consulate if the DNA test must be performed by a specific lab).
 Some consulates will require the surrogate to appear in person to testify that she’s waiving her parental rights voluntarily.